 The cabinets in this unit are constructed on site at the Newmar production facility.
-Oak frame doors with cathedral style raised panels are standard throughout the unit.
-A decor option available is bleached oak.
+Oak frame doors double arched with raised panels are standard throughout the unit.
+A decor option available is frosted maple.
 All decors have brass door and drawer handles.
 These give the interior an added touch of class.

-Depending upon the floor plan, this unit may be equipped with a counter top extension.
+Depending upon the floorplan, this unit may be equipped with a counter top extension.
 If installed, the extension will provide additional counter space while cooking and fold out of the way while entertaining.
 The silverware drawer contains a molded silverware divider tray for added storage.

 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-Some models have pantry style cabinets in the kitchen for storage ease.
+Some models have pantry style cabinets in the kitchen for added storage.
+On other models, you may option a pull out pantry for storage ease.
 In the bedroom on all models, the bed platform lifts for convenient storage.
 This platform is held open by pressurized struts to allow hands-free access.

-The counter top in the kitchen and bath is made of a decor matching laminate.
+The countertop in the kitchen and bath is made of a decor matching solid surface veneer.
 On most floorplans, the "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
 This provides a storage tray for dish cloths, scouring pads, wash cloths, etc.